xyanjun02/tp/docs/DeveloperGuide.md

 Additionally, `FilterCommand` implements various exception handling to deal with errors.
 - `EmptyInputException`: Thrown when no index is provided after `filter/a` or `filter/d`.
 - `InvalidInputFormatException`: Thrown when more than 2 values are provided as ranges.
+- `InvalidIntegerException`: Thrown when values given are negative.
 - `NumberFormatException`: Thrown if the ranges provided are not integers.
-- `NumberFormatException`: Thrown when the provided index is not a valid integer.

 ---
 ## Appendix: Requirements